© 2019 Catherine Ingram

 In fact, for the past few years, average life expectancy in the USA has declined due to suicide and opioid overdoses.
 The U.S is now in the midst of the worst drug epidemic in its history; more people die from opiate overdoses than from car accidents or gun homicides.
 Due to the poverty existent in these communities there is also a breakdown of law and order as well as basic services.
 The local municipalities are going broke and are beginning to function like banana republics.

-What is happening in France is no doubt a cautionary tale to other progressive world leaders who dare to challenge Big Oil and its hungry consumers.
-It is a mark of immaturity to be unable to delay personal satisfaction for the chance at greater wellbeing for all at a later date.
+During the coronavirus pandemic we have witnessed troubling displays of noncompliance to basic Covid- safety behavior, along with absurd conspiracy theories to justify that noncompliance.
+It is a mark of immaturity to be unable to put aside personal desires for the chance at greater wellbeing for all.
 And it is yet another wearisome example of why we humans are in the mess in which we find ourselves.
 We see it throughout human history.
-Greed is not new to modern times.
-We can easily understand the greedy impulse as most of us are afflicted with it.
+Selfishness is not new to modern times.
+We can easily understand the greed impulse as most of us are afflicted with it.
 Perhaps the evolutionary imperatives from ancient times would have had no use for delayed gratification since servicing immediate needs often meant the difference between life and death.
 However, we can now see that being enslaved to our base desires and impulses is contraindicated to our survival.
-Seeing disintegrations occur in the developed countries gives a glimpse as to what societal and economic breakdown will look like when there are widespread food shortages everywhere and when the infrastructures, including the electric grids, become spotty, too costly to maintain, or are no longer working.
+The physical altercations over toilet paper in stores within the developed countries at the beginning of the pandemic offer a glimpse as to what societal and economic breakdown might look like when there are widespread food shortages and when the infrastructures–production and transport of the food supply, distribution of petrol to run the vehicles, operation of the electric grids–become spotty, too costly to maintain, or are simply no longer working.

 OVERPOPULATION AND CO-EXTINCTIONS